 In the spring of 1868 Pennsylvania Railroad crews began locating the Low Grade Line along Bennett Branch, coming into conflict with the grading crews of the Winslow Colliery Company, which had completed about 3/4 of their work between Driftwood and Brookville.
 The Winslow Colliery Company filed suit against Philadelphia & Erie Railroad.
 The P & E said the Winslow Colliery Company was trying to build a trunk line between Milton and Franklin without proper charter authority.

-Reuben was a very ambitious and industrous business man.
+Reuben was a very ambitious and industrious business man.
 He patented many products including railroad equipment patents.
-Reuben C Winslow of Loch Haven and Reuben C Petrikin (his grandson) invented a new and improved railroad car running gear and submitted the patent 115261.
+Reuben C Winslow of Loch Haven and Reuben C. Petrikin (his grandson) invented a new and improved railroad car running gear and submitted the patent 115261.

-This is just a brief account of Reuben Winslow and his activities involving the reailroad industry in the Valley.
+This is just a brief account of Reuben Winslow and his activities involving the railroad industry in the Valley.
 As I further research this topic I will continue to update this story.
-If you have any questions or comments please contact me at email@example.com.
+If you have any questions or comments please contact Bob Nay.